From Abracadabra to Zombies | View All

 - Although some supplements contain useful drugs, they may not be suitable for self-medication because optimal control of some medical conditions should be tailored to individual risk factors and be medically monitored; and

-- There is always the possibility that there is a safer, more reliable, and cheaper alternative available from the drugstore.
+- There is always the possibility that there is a safer, more reliable, and cheaper alternative available.

 Supplements industry finds 'natural ally' in Sen. Hatch "...in the past two years, 2,292 serious illnesses, including 33 deaths, were reported by consumers who used supposedly harmless nutritional supplements...."